BadProfessor/testZendeskTicketsViewer/README.md

 ## Instalation instructions

 Download or clone the github repository.
-In the .env file make sure you have the valid subdomain, user and pass credentials.
+In the .env file make sure you have the valid subdomain, user and pass credentials.\
-In the root repository, run:
+In the root folder, run:

 ### `npm start`